DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

    - Validate the response format (either starts with resolver magic or is a certificate response)
    - Forward valid responses unmodified to the client, adding only the TCP length prefix when the client connection used TCP

+A relay MAY briefly cache a validated certificate response and replay it for identical certificate queries, rewriting only the DNS transaction ID; deployed relays cache certificate responses for a few minutes.

 Address validation is performed after decoding `<server-ip>`.

 If the decoded address is an IPv4-mapped IPv6 address, the relay applies the IPv4 policy to the embedded IPv4 address.